ritikaxx/FlexMoney-Assignment/README.md

 Live site-  https://63995f8e8095c573f574e579--zesty-kangaroo-ed5413.netlify.app/

-# How to run the application localhost-
+# How to run the application on localhost-

 1) Git clone this repo.
 2) cd FlexMoney-Assignment.